Pavlos86/super-useful-Linux-commands-for-beginners/README.md

 | `crontab -e`              | Edit scheduled tasks             |
 | `sudo`                    | Run a command as root/superuser  |

-Alias Example:\n
+Alias Example:

-alias ping='ping -c4'\n
+alias ping='ping -c4'

-ping www.google.com (will ping 4 times only)\n
+ping www.google.com (will ping 4 times only)

-unalias ping (will remove the shortcut command)\n alias (will show all alias shortcut commands)
+unalias ping (will remove the shortcut command)

+alias (will show all alias shortcut commands)

-Zip Example:\n
+Zip Example:

-You are here: /home/debian/Desktop\n
+You are here: /home/debian/Desktop

-You have a folder on Desktop called "auto" that contains 5 files.\n To make a zip file of "auto" you have to type:\n zip -r cars.zip auto/
+You have a folder on Desktop called "auto" that contains 5 files.

+To make a zip file of "auto" you have to type:

+zip -r cars.zip auto/

-zip: The command to create a ZIP archive.\n
+zip: The command to create a ZIP archive.

--r: Stands for "recursive", meaning it will include all files and subdirectories inside auto/.\n cars.zip: The name of the ZIP file you want to create.\n auto/: The folder you want to compress.
+-r: Stands for "recursive", meaning it will include all files and subdirectories inside auto/.

+cars.zip: The name of the ZIP file you want to create.

+auto/: The folder you want to compress.